-Since the heat of mixing was not available for the TCCA-based formulation, NFPA 704, and the NFPA Fire Protection Guide to Hazardous Materials were utilized to classify the TCCA-based formulation as Water Reactive.
+Since the heat of mixing was not available for TCCA, NFPA 704, and the NFPA Fire Protection Guide to Hazardous Materials were utilized to classify the TCCA as Water Reactive.

-Page 3 of the attached BioLab SDS indicates that the TCCA-based formulation "may generate nitrogen trichloride, an explosion hazard" when wet.
+Page 3 of the attached SDS indicates that the TCCA "may generate nitrogen trichloride, an explosion hazard" when wet.
 The attached page 49-148 of the NFPA Fire Protection Guide to Hazardous Materials specifically states that the trichloroisocyanuric acid is water reactive.
 The reference further indicates that the material reacts with small amounts of water, releasing chlorine gas and nitrogen trichloride.
 See the Instability and Reactivity Hazards Section excerpt below:

-INSTABILITY AND REACTIVITY HAZARDS: Water reactive.
-Reacts with small amounts of water, releasing chlorine gas and nitrogen trichloride, which is a highly explosive compound when concentrated.
+INSTABILITY AND REACTIVITY HAZARDS: Water reactive Reacts with small amounts of water, releasing chlorine gas and nitrogen trichloride, which is a highly explosive compound when concentrated.
 Reaction with ammonia or amines produces nitrogen trichloride.
 Reacts with most reducing agents.
-Reacts explosively with calcium hypochloriz and water.
+Reacts explosively with calcium hypochlorize and water.

-Figure 2: NFPA Fire Protection Guide to Hazardous Materials - Trichloroisocyanuric Acid Instability and Reactivity Hazards pg.
+Figure 2: NFPA Fire Protection Guide to Hazardous Materials - Trichloroisocyanuric Acid Instability and Reactivity

+Hazards pg.
 49-148.